New Urban Progress in the United States and Germany

 Authors

-Deputy Managing Director and Head of Resilient Democracy
+Paulina Fröhlich was Deputy Managing Director and Head of the Future of Democracy Programme.

-About Lara Lara was a Trainee in International Relations from November 2018 to June 2019.
-She completed her bachelor's degree at the University of Twente in European Studies.
-In the course of this, she spent half a year in Istanbul.…
+Lara was a trainee at the Progressive Center in International Relations from November 2018 to June 2019.
+She completed her Bachelor's degree in European Studies at the University of Twente.

 Further articles